 Volunteers collect long-term data on larval monarch populations and milkweed habitat by counting eggs and caterpillars over the course of the season.
 The overarching goal of the project is to better understand monarch distribution—how and why monarch populations vary in time and space.

-The Great Pollinator Project is allied with the Great Sunflower Project—we use the same data-collecting protocol and the same plant species for observation.
+The Great Pollinator Project is allied with the Great Sunflower Project—we used the same data-collecting protocol and the same plant species for observation.
 You can participate directly in the Great Sunflower Project by visiting their site and signing up.

 In April, observe bees visiting the spring beauty (Claytonia virginica) to help researchers find out more about which species pollinate this native spring wildflower.